xtul/NetChan/README.md

 ﻿# NetChan

 NetChan is a frontend for my [NetBoard](https://github.com/xtul/NetBoard) project.
-As NetBoard, it is a work-in-progress and many things are subject to change.
+It is different to NetBoard in that it is stylized - NetChan is a website that will be available once the project is good enough, whereas NetBoard is a generic API provider.
+Same as NetBoard, it is a work-in-progress and many things are subject to change.

 # Technology